 There was some discussion about preserving her as a museum ship, and some private funds were raised; however, the Ministry of Defence would not sanction these efforts.

-Ironically the Falklands War occurred only two years after the Ark Royal was scrapped.
+Ironically and demonstrating yet again the unbridled, irresponsible folly of politicians and accountants, the Falklands War occurred only two years after the Ark Royal was scrapped.

 If this carrier had still been in service for the conflict the Argentine Air Force would have had a considerably tougher time attacking on the British Royal and Merchant Navy.

-Today, Great Britain is building new strike carriers.
+Today, Great Britain is trailing two new strike carriers.

-She was no less a vessel than the flagship of the Lord High Admiral, Howard of Effingham, who led the British Fleet to victory over Spain’s Armada in 1588.
+was no less a vessel than the flagship of the Lord High Admiral, Howard of Effingham, who led the English Fleet to victory over Spain’s Armada in 1588.

 In 1608, under the new monarch James I, she was rebuilt and renamed Anne Royal.